-Power Africa: Power Africa is a U.S. government-led initiative that addresses one of the most pressing challenges to sustainable economic growth and development in sub-Saharan Africa: access to electrical power.
-The initiative provides coordinated support from the U.S. public and private sectors to add cleaner, more efficient electricity generation capacity to the continent.
+Power Africa is a U.S. government-led initiative that addresses one of the most pressing challenges to sustainable economic growth and development in Sub-Saharan Africa: access to electrical power.
+Power Africa provides coordinated support from the U.S. public and private sectors to add cleaner, more efficient electricity generation capacity, benefiting residents and businesses across the continent.

-USTDA’s investments provide critical early‐stage planning to catalyze new power generation, transmission and distribution infrastructure.
-These investments support all aspects of energy development and deployment, from power generation to grid modernization that can increase efficiency and improve access.
+In support of Power Africa, USTDA provides critical early‐stage planning to spur new power generation, and transmission and distribution infrastructure.
+These activities support a range of energy development and deployment from power generation to grid modernization, which increase efficiency and improve access.

 USTDA also leads the U.S.-Africa Clean Energy Finance (US-ACEF) initiative, an interagency effort to mobilize financing for promising clean energy projects across the continent.